-Actors will also audition for a panel of Theater faculty with two pieces, either two contrasting monologues or a monologue and 16 bars of a song (to be sung unaccompanied), not to exceed three minutes total.
-Actors will likely be asked to make adjustments and repeat portions of their work.
+Audition with two prepared, contrasting monologues, not to exceed three minutes total.
+Actors will be asked to make adjustments and repeat portions of their work.

-Playwrights, dramaturgs and generalists must submit a writing sample to email@example.com prior to interviewing.
+Submit a writing sample to firstname.lastname@example.org prior to the interview date.

 • An appropriate level of craft and artistry;

-• Commitment to doing the work and giving it the time necessary,
+• Commitment to the work as demonstrated by preparation for the

-• A willingness to accept direction, criticism and mentoring, and the ability to collaborate
+• A willingness to accept direction, criticism and mentoring;

 Applicants will be notified of a decision as soon as possible.
-Applicants who are denied acceptance to the Theater major must wait one year before reapplying and must meet with the Chair of the School of Theater or his/her designee one full semester prior to reapplying.
+Applicants who are denied acceptance to the Theater major must wait one year before reapplying and must meet with the Director of the School of Theater one full semester prior to reapplying.